2x2, Workers, Friends, Home Church, the Truth, the Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New, Two by Twos

 Queensland

-Pioneering Ways of the Gospel in Queensland
+Pioneering Days of the Gospel in Queensland

 In 1905, 52 Workers left Great Britain to take the Gospel to other lands.
-John Sullivan and Jack Little, Tom Turner and companion and Laura Faulkiner and companion (possibly Sarah Sullivan) came out on the same boat.
+John Sullivan and Jack Little, Tom Turner and companion and Laura Falkiner and companion (possibly Sarah Sullivan) came out on the same boat.
 John Sullivan and Jack Little came to Queensland.
 Laura Faulkiner and companion to Western Australia (Laura F. died in Western Australia, November, 1967).

 John Sullivan and Jack Little’s first mission was in Melbourne Street, Brisbane.